Last Updated on November 14, 2020 by Derrick

 The first step is to pick and lose burrs from your clothing with your fingers and discard them.
 This is the easiest method as a first means of attack as your fingers are always with you.

-For any stubborn burrs you can try the duct tape method.
-To use duct tape simply unroll the duct tape of the roll then roll the tape back on itself so the sticky side is facing outward.
-Use the duct tape to then pat the areas where the burrs are concentrated.
-Once you have removed as many burrs as possible take the duct tape and discard in into the trash.
+For any stubborn burrs you can try the tape removal method.
+To use tape simply unroll the tape off the roll, roll the tape back on itself so the sticky side is facing outward.
+Use this to then pat the areas where the burrs are concentrated.
+Once you have removed as many burrs as possible discard in into the trash.

 Lastly, once you get home wash your clothing in the washing machine, following the normal process you use when regularly doing laundry, once the wash cycle completes removing the clothing and run through the dryer following the directions on the garment tag.